dhewm/dhewm3-sdk/README.md

 (Make sure to actually have the mods game data in the right directory as well;
 the directory name should be the same as the game lib name, but without .so/.dylib, for example dentonmod/ for dentonmod.so)

+## License

+The code changes of HEOC have been released under GPLv2 or later (by Brandon Captain (AKA Zeroth)).
+As the Doom 3 source code (that the dhewm3 SDK is based on) was released under GPLv3 or later, that's the effective license of this code.

 ## Credits